tom-seddon/beeb-fstest/README.md

 consistent.

-The goal is to produce some tests that pass on every filing system tested, partly as documentation, and partly as a mini test suite for any future filing systems.
+The goal is to produce some tests that pass on every filing system tested (unless any of them do anything obviously ridiculous).
+This can serve partly as documentation of what one can except from the average BBC Micro filing system, and partly as a mini test suite for any future filing systems.

 # how to run